-A continuation of theory and practice in radiographic procedures, radiation protection, equipment operation and maintenance, image production and evaluation and patient care.
+A continuation of theory and practice in radiographic procedures, radiation safety, image production and patient care.

-RT 298 Clinical Modalities II 0-4-
+RT 298 Clinical Modalities II

 In CT, the student observes large series of two-dimensional x-rays images taken around a single axis of rotation to visualize various structures.
 In MRI, a student observes how imaging is performed with the use of radio frequency signals and a magnetic field.
 In interventional radiology, a student observes minimally invasive, targeted treatments performed using imaging for guidance.
 Semester(s) Offered: SPRING